What 25 historic battlefields look like today

 You may also like: A timeline of WWII, the most devastating conflict in history

-In the time of the Barbary pirates, Tripoli—which means “Three Cities”—was an autonomous state that was loosely organized as part of the Ottoman Empire.
+In the time of the Barbary pirates, Tripoli, which means “Three Cities,” was an autonomous state that was loosely organized as part of the Ottoman Empire.
 Today, it’s the capital city of the North African nation of Libya.

 Then: Fort McHenry, Baltimore (1814)

 The sight of the American flag flying over Fort McHenry after its American defenders endured relentless British naval shelling during the Battle of Baltimore inspired Francis Scott Key to write “The Star-Spangled Banner.”
-For two days in 1814 between Sept.
-14-15, the outmatched Americans repelled both land and sea attacks by the British, defended Fort McHenry, and secured control of the crucial Baltimore Harbor in one of the most pivotal battles in the War of 1812.
+For two days in 1814 between September 14-15, the outmatched Americans repelled both land and sea attacks by the British, defended Fort McHenry, and secured control of the crucial Baltimore Harbor in one of the most pivotal battles in the War of 1812.

 Today: Fort McHenry, Baltimore

-Today, Fort McHenry is classified as a National Monument and Historic Shrine.
+Today, Fort McHenry is classified as a national monument and historic shrine.
 Hundreds of thousands of visitors file through it every year to immerse themselves in the fort’s history, which is by no means limited to the War of 1812.
 Built during the Revolution, Fort McHenry played a role in America’s primary coastal defenses through World War II.